NUMBER 13 (2017) Overview

 ‘A disease called humanity’

-Number 13 is a Finnish-Canadian science fiction horror feature film directed by Antti-Jussi Annila (Don’t Come After Me; Sauna) from a screenplay co-written with Iiro Küttner and Doug Taylor.
+Number 13 is a Finnish-Canadian science fiction horror film directed by Antti-Jussi Annila (Don’t Come After Me; Sauna) from a screenplay co-written with Iiro Küttner and Doug Taylor.

 Northern Canada, the dead of winter, and some scientists studying a wolf pack dynamics try to anesthetize and tag a wolf.
 The wolf awakes prematurely and attacks, but the trapped scientist bites first.
 This bitten wolf is infected with a disease called ‘humanity’.